utilitywarehouse/design-systems/.changeset/seven-keys-nail.md

 ---
-"@utilitywarehouse/customer-ui-material": patch
+"@utilitywarehouse/customer-ui-material": major
 ---

-Move deps that have caused problems due to mismatches to peer
+Move MUI dependencies to peer and export only layout & styling from MUI